-- (i) the annual normal costs for each individual active member, payable from the member's actual date of employment to the member's projected date of retirement are sufficient to accumulate the actuarial present value of the member's benefit at the time of retirement; and - (ii) each annual normal cost is a constant percentage of the member's year by year projected covered pay.
+- the annual normal costs for each individual active member, payable from the member's actual date of employment to the member's projected date of retirement are sufficient to accumulate the actuarial present value of the member's benefit at the time of retirement; and - (ii) each annual normal cost is a constant percentage of the member's year by year projected covered pay.

-Unfunded accrued liabilities are amortized by level (principal & interest) percent-of-payroll contributions.
+Unfunded accrued liabilities (UAL) are amortized by level (principal & interest) percent-of-payroll contributions.
 Actuarial gains or losses for each employer resulting from experience prior to February 28, 2014 are amortized over various closed periods ranging from 15 to 30 years.
 Actuarial gains or losses for each employer resulting from experience on or after February 28, 2014 are amortized over closed 15-year periods.
 Benefit changes adopted by employers are amortized over a closed 20-year period.
 Adoption of the Non-Contributory Refund provision is amortized over a closed 15-year period.
 Initial unfunded accrued liabilities for new employers joining LAGERS are amortized over closed 30-year periods.
-If a valuation group's UAAL (excluding the UAAL associated with benefit changes) is negative, the valuation group's separate amortization bases (excluding the amortization bases associated with benefit changes) will be combined into one amortization base.
+If a valuation group's UAL (excluding the UAL associated with benefit changes) is negative, the valuation group's separate amortization bases (excluding the amortization bases associated with benefit changes) will be combined into one amortization base.
 This amortization base will be amortized over the greater of (i) the valuation group's remaining initial amortization period and (ii) 15 years.
 Adopted 2017.

-Contribution rates for disability retirement are determined using a modified terminal funding method.
-Contribution rates are periodically adjusted based on the trend of the balance of the Casualty Reserve Fund (CRF).
-The funding objective is to have assets in the CRF sufficient to cover the portion of the present value of future benefits for future disability retired lives not covered by past normal cost contributions for the disabled member.
-Adopted 1967.
+Contribution rates for the Casualty Reserve Fund (CRF) are determined using a modified terminal funding method.
+Contribution rates are periodically adjusted based on the trend of the balance of the CRF.
+The funding objective of the CRF is to finance disability and death-in-service benefits not covered by the entry age normal cost financing of these benefits.
+The CRF is expected to represent 37% of the financing of the benefits.
+Adopted 2016.